jgbarah/Notes/debian-xps-13.md

 I suspect this is due to the LVM / crypto layers, but I still didn't have time to research it.

+## Sound

+Sound input (microphone) didn't work until the kernel 4.1 came in.
+Now it works.
+I had to do nothing at all.

 ## Current status

 * UEFI boot: ok